3dbeb41841bfbfcc24d55143816cf7f1/css-responsive/readme.md

 [Building a Responsive Grid - Part 2](http://codepen.io/drmikeh/pen/JKLYxN)

-## The Holy Grail Layout
+## The _Responsive_ Holy Grail Layout

-The _Holy Grail Layout_ is a common problem in CSS to layout a responsive page with the following behavior:
+The _Holy Grail Layout_ is a common problem in CSS to layout a page.
+We want to make it _responsive_ as well so that it has the following behavior:

 | Device        | Layout        | Typical Width       |
 |:-------------:|:-------------:|:-------------------:|